guenthertom/stata-crashcourse/units/unit02_syntax/README.md

 # Unit 2 – Stata commands

-In our first unit, we introduce the Stata interface and demonstrate how to run your very first commands.
-You'll see how Stata combines the flexibility of spreadsheet tools with the power of reproducible syntax-based workflows.
+Our second unit introduces the foundational structure of Stata commands and guides you through the use of Stata's built-in help system.

+Screenshots from Stata's help files are used with permission from StataCorp and are included here for educational purposes only.

 ## 📄 Slides

-Read the [slides for this unit](slides02.pdf) before watching the video.
+Read the [slides for this unit](unit02_slides.pdf) before watching the video.

 <br><br>